Las Palmas Air Base

 Las Palmas Air Base is a military airport in Santiago de Surco District, city of Lima, Peru.
 It is administered by the Peruvian Air Force (abbreviated FAP), one of three branches of the Peruvian Armed Forces.
+The United States Air Force began operations there on June 1, 2023.

 The runway length does not include a 150 m displaced threshold on Runway 02.
 The Lima VOR-DME (Ident: LIM) is 11.7 nmi northwest of the runway.

+History

+During the Japanese embassy hostage crisis, a replica of the ambassador's residence was built on the base's premises, where a rescue operation was practiced until its execution in 1997.

+The National Aerophotographic Service is housed in its premises.

 2019 Pan American Games

 The air base was the stage for the shooting competitions at the 2019 Pan American Games.